Rashes in babies and children

 Check if you have impetigo

-Impetigo starts with red sores or blisters, but the redness may be harder to see in brown and black skin.
+Impetigo starts with red sores or blisters, but the redness may be harder to see on brown and black skin.

-The sores or blisters quickly burst and leave crusty, golden-brown patches.
+The sores or blisters quickly burst and often leave crusty, golden-brown patches.

 The patches can: